yetanotherse/bank-api/README.md

 ```

 ## API
 API is built using Node and Express and deployed on Heroku cloud.
-Link for the API is [Base API Endpoint](https://revbank-api.herokuapp.com/)
+Link for the API is [Base API Endpoint](https://revbank-api.herokuapp.com/api/)

 ## API Docs
-API documentation can be found under `apidocs` directory.
+API documentation can be found under `docs` directory.

 ## Test Suite/Jest
 Tests have beeb written for API endpoints testing using `Jest`.
 Tests are available under `src/tests` directory and can be run using `yarn test` or `npm run test`.
 They connect to a secondary test database which is also hosted on Atlas cloud.